opensearch-project/documentation-website/_security-analytics/sec-analytics-config/custom-log-type.md

   {: .note }

 1. Enter a description for the log type.
-1. Select **Create rule category** in the lower, right corner of the screen.
+1. Select **Create log type** in the lower, right corner of the screen.
 The screen returns to the **Log types** window, and the new log type appears in the list of all log types.
 Note that the source for the new log type indicates **Custom**.